FrankCoRa/Somalia_Insights_Project/README.md

 This issue of water cost should be further investigated to ensure equitable access for all internally displaced persons (IDPs).
 Overall, these results show improvement compared to previous findings, but specific areas still require attention.

+## Thank you!
+We hope that this Non-Profit Insight-Visualization Project proves valuable to you.
+The findings align with previous insights, offering a comprehensive look at the ongoing challenges faced by internally displaced persons (IDPs) in Somalia.
+Your feedback is highly appreciated, and if you’re interested in learning more about this NGO's cause or wish to support their efforts, please visit Somalia Humanitarian Aid at https://civil-protection-humanitarian-aid.ec.europa.eu/where/africa/somalia_en.

+Thank you for taking the time to review this project, and we look forward to any thoughts or suggestions you may have.
+Together, we can make a meaningful difference in humanitarian efforts.